kgantsov/data_structures_and_algorithms_py/README.md

 # data_structures_and_algorithms
-Repository where I commit my implementations of different data structures and algorithoms
+Repository where I commit my implementations of different data structures and algorithms